 Following is our list of Frequently Asked Questions (FAQ) related to our Prefab Luxury Hardwood Homes.
-To download this list in PDF format, please click this FAQ Document link.
+You can download this list in PDF format here: FAQ DOWNLOAD.

 TEAK BALI’s Hawaii based corporation has been running successfully since 1998.
 Our presence is known throughout the Hawaiian Island chain and we have a proven track record of delivering quality fabrications to satisfied customers.
 With our flourishing Bali prefab house division, we have sold a noteworthy amount of tropical hardwood houses that have been reassembled on the Big Island of Hawaii.
 Our Bali operation allows us to better service our growing customer base throughout the Asia Pacific zone as well as Europe and the Caribbean where we have also sold a number of Caribbean Prefab Homes.